| |

 Loosely wrapped around your shoulders with a knot in the longer end or wrapped around your neck and knotted.

-When you wrap around your neck, you can tie the longer end into the shorter end and then place a loose knot in the longer end as you can see in the photos.
+When you wrap it around your neck, you can tie the longer end into the shorter end and then place a loose knot in the longer end as you can see in the photos.

 The main body of the shawl is knit in stockinette stitch, so there will be some curling of the edges.